collegeman/sharepress/readme.txt

 You need the Pro version.
 All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=post-to-page).

-= Why do I need to pay for this essential feature (posting to my Facebook page)? =
+= Why do I need to pay for posting to my Facebook page? =

 SharePress' features are without parallel.
 Being able to post automatically to your Facebook page is only the beginning.
 The reposting feature is the one that has the potential to bring the most traffic growth to your site.